Biden Wants Banks to Give More Info to the IRS. Here's Why That's a Good Idea

 But even the simple disclosure proposed by the Administration has critics howling—and distorting.
 Banks and their advocacy groups claim it will be an invasion of privacy and a huge financial burden on financial institutions.
 They even say it will put their banking customers in an awkward position.
 But these arguments are based on false notions.

 On privacy, banks are already required to send a 1099 to their customers and the IRS on any account that earns just $10 of interest or more.
-In fact, the IRS already receives 3.5 billion information reports every year.
+In fact, taxpayers and the IRS already receive 3.5 billion information reports every year.
 Adding two numbers—total deposits and withdrawals— to one report is a modest change that will benefit everyone who is paying the taxes they owe.
 The improved information means that the IRS will be less likely to audit honest taxpayers and more likely to audit those who are not paying what they owe.

 On costs, the banking and technology experts I have conferred with agree that this new reporting requirement is a minor change to banks’ computer programs.
 And banks already have the underlying customer deposit and withdrawal information they use to generate the 135 million 1099s people receive annually for interest earned.
 Taxpayers don’t have to do anything.
 Common sense tells us that a bank that allows you to do your banking on a mobile device can send a report once a year with two summary numbers—without breaking the bank.